Hunt for buried survivors after Indonesia quake - RFI

 At least 45 people died after the 6.2-magnitude quake struck in the early hours of Friday, triggering panic among residents of the island, which was hit by a 2018 quake-tsunami disaster that killed thousands.

-Dozens of bodies have been hauled from beneath crumpled buildings in Mamuju, a city of about 110,000 in West Sulawesi province, while others were killed south of the area after the quake struck.
+Search-and-rescue worked through the night as they pulled dozens of bodies from beneath crumpled buildings in Mamuju, a city of about 110,000 people in West Sulawesi province, where a hospital was flattened and a shopping mall was left in ruins.

-"The latest data we have is 45" dead, said Arianto from the rescue agency in Mamuju, who like many Indonesians goes by one name.
+Others were killed south of the city after the quake struck, as a strong aftershock jolted the disaster-hit region Saturday morning.

+Planes and boats packed with food and other emergency supplies were arriving as thousands left homeless by the quake flocked to makeshift shelters, many little more than tarpaulin-covered tents.

+"We need more equipment for the rescue effort," said Ali Rahman, chief of the local disaster agency.

+"Now, we're focusing on two locations" in the hunt for survivors, he added.

-Authorities have not given a figure for the number of residents who could be trapped under levelled buildings, including a hospital that collapsed with more than a dozen patients and staff inside.
+Authorities have not given a figure for the number of residents who could still be trapped under crushed buildings, including the hospital that collapsed with more than a dozen patients and staff inside.

-At least one hotel had partially collapsed, while the regional governor's office also suffered extensive damage.
+On Saturday, authorities said they had pulled eight corpses from under the building, while five members of a family of eight were found dead in the crumpled remains of their home.

+Among the Mamuju survivors was a pair of young sisters plucked from under the mass of concrete and other debris.
+The pair are now being treated in hospital.

 - 'Heartfelt solidarity' -